biostatistics-union-of-grad-students/biostatistics-union-of-grad-students.github.io/_posts/lessons/2024-06-02-2024 Statistical Society of Canada.md

 Recipient: **Ziqian Zhuang** (PhD Biostatistics), Supervisor: Dr. Wei Xu

-<center> Congratulations to all the winners and participants for their hard work and contributions! </center>
+_Congratulations to all the winners and participants for their hard work and contributions!_